UrbanOS-Examples/TechnicalWorkingGroup/README.md

 ### Define Topics for community events to engage outside contributors

+SmartColumbusOS topics for community outreach are prioritized and align to Smart Columbus long-term and short-term goals/initiatives.

+* **Community Speaking Engagements**: Share the upcoming initiatives to promote upcoming projects to indentify individuals within the community that can contribute.
+* **Hackathons**: Identify themes to have single-track topics for Hackathons.
+Provide insights and research for initiatives that are related to topics.

 ### Share progress of SC initatives and progress of projects